Jump to main content

 • Strong communication and teamwork skills

-• A strong understanding of safeguarding and pupil welfare
+• Knowledge of safeguarding and pupil welfare

 • Level 2 Safeguarding certification (or willingness to complete training)

-Why Choose Teaching Personnel?
+Why Work with Teaching Personnel?

 Make a Difference